-Figure 9 SERS spectra of Cy3 dye at different dye concentrations adsorped on Ag loop $aggregate/n_2$ -PSi substrate.
+Figure 9.
+SERS spectra of Cy3 dye at different dye concentrations adsorped on Ag loop aggregate/n2-PSi substrate.

-Hence, the AgNPs aggregate/p-PSi substrate is very suitable to study the relation between Enhancement factor (EF) and ultra-low Cy3 dye concentrations.
+Hence, the AgNPs aggregate/p-PSi substrate is very suitable for the study of the relation between Enhancement Factor (EF) and ultra-low Cy3 dye concentrations.
 The EF was determined using the following equation [17]: